Explore your mortgage options

 When you apply for a loan, these fees will be detailed in your Loan Estimate, which outlines all of your estimated closing costs.
 Your real estate agent can help you decide which ones to ask the seller to cover.

 Are There Limits on Seller Concessions?

-There are limits on the total percentage of home value that seller concessions can cover.
 The limits usually depend on the type of loan you have and the size of your down payment.